Kennedy Marchment: International

 Marchment was invited to Team Canada's selection camp for the 2014 IIHF World Women's U18 Championship, but was not selected.

 Personal life

-Marchment is the niece of former NHL player Bryan Marchment, cousin of Seattle Kraken forward Mason Marchment.
-She was in a relationship with her former Connecticut Whale teammate Allie Munroe.
+Marchment is the niece of former NHL player Bryan Marchment and cousin of San Jose Sharks forward Mason Marchment.
+On October 13, 2025, she announced her engagement to her former Montreal Victoire teammate Sarah Lefort.
+She was formerly in a relationship with her former Connecticut Whale teammate Allie Munroe.